 Kubernetes objects that have a

-spec, a ConfigMap has a
+spec, a ConfigMap has

-data section to
+data field is designed to

 The name of a ConfigMap must be a valid DNS subdomain name.